jacobbroderick/Starcraft-ai/Project/README.md

 In ChaosLauncher make sure BWAPI Injector(1.16.1)RELEASE is checked and highlighted then select config.
 In the config menu make sure the path for ai goes to the path where you pasted the .dll file.
 Now go back to the ChaosLauncher and click Start then create a custom game and it should be set.

+## Download Scraper <a id="scraper"></a>
+---
+The download scraper downloads the replays off of the gosugamers.net webpage.
+The usage is to send a command "DownloadScraper.py <StarcraftRace>" where <StarcraftRace> is the replay ID of the video.